UNEDLabs/moodle-mod_ejsappbooking/README.txt

 This is a module plugin for Moodle so you should place the ejsappbooking folder in your /mod folder, inside you Moodle installation.
-This module has been tested in Moodle versions 2.0, 2.1, 2.2 and 2.3.
+This module has been tested in all Moodle 2.x versions.

 4. Dependencies
 ===============